 The existing five units are not deed-restricted, tax-credit funded affordable housing.
 Although Planning Staff does not have the authority to make a determination on the rent control status of a property, it is to be assumed that the units to be demolished are subject to the Residential Rent Stabilization and Arbitration Ordinance due to building construction date circa 1950.
-Only two of the five units are occupied, and the project sponsor will be working with MOH and other parties to ensure a relocation plan.
-The project includes five additional on-site affordable units in excess of its inclusionary housing requirement (13.5%, or 40 units) as new, on-site replacement units.
-The project proposes a total of 45 on-site affordable units pursuant to Section 415 of the Planning Code.
+Only two of the five units are occupied, and the project sponsor will be working with Mayor's Office of Housing and Community Development (MOHCD) and other parties to ensure a relocation plan.
+The project includes five additional on-site affordable units in excess of its inclusionary housing requirement (13.5%, or 41 units) as new, on-site replacement units.
+The project proposes a total of 46 on-site affordable units pursuant to Section 415 of the Planning Code.